MOTO-GUZZI V7 CLASSIC (2008 - 2012) Review

 Overall rating

 But otherwise we struggle to find fault.
 The Moto Guzzi V7 Classic is stylish, useful, charismatic and simply a nice motorcycle to ride and own and, for the money, that’s accomplishment enough.
-We’d have one instead of a Bonnie like a shot.
+We’d have one instead of a Triumph Bonneville like a shot.
 Welcome back Moto Guzzi, finally your ‘old fashioned bikes’ make sense…

 Ride quality & brakes